TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

    .. attribute:: stdout

-      Captured stdout from the child process.
+      Captured stdout kutoka the child process.
 A bytes sequence, or a string if :func:`run` was called with an encoding, errors, or text=True.
       ``None`` if stdout was not captured.